mjkgarrow/typing-speed-terminal-app/readme.md

 - If you provide a file that contacts text but no words (ie, no spaces), it will limit the prompt to 400 characters.

 ### Review previous scores, with the current leader at the top
-The app will search for a previous scores text file.
+- The app will search for a previous scores text file.
 If it exists it will display the scores, with the leader at the top.
-If the file exists but is empty it will print a handling message.
+- If the file exists but is empty it will print a handling message.

 ### Save your score to a file
+- The app creates an empty scores.txt file at the start of the game, unless there already exists a scores.txt file.
-When you save your score it will be automatically ordered into the previous scores, ordered by wpm/difficulty/consistency/accuracy
+- When you save your score it will be automatically sorted into the previous scores, the sorting priority being: wpm->difficulty->consistency->accuracy.

 ### Display live typing results
 Statistics include: